jkru3/digital-garden/content/notes/parenting.md

 ## love of life
 - take kids on rides.
 Carry them, hike with them, go on bike rides, etc.
 ## finding the right place to live
+requirements:
+1. close to school
+2. a GOOD school
-use material (tangible) richness like money and influence to buy into intangible richness (community, space, peacefulness).
+3. outside of a suburban structure (and in a natural one) use material (tangible) richness like money and influence to buy into intangible richness (community, space, peacefulness).
 - near an elementary school (preferably private)
 	- **young children must be able to walk to school**